uwejacobs/complete-bootstrap-4-shortcodes/README.md

 `[navbar-toggler]` adds a button when the navigation bar is collapsed.
-Navbar togglers are left-aligned by default, but should they follow a sibling element like a .navbar-brand, they’ll automatically be aligned to the far right.
+Navbar togglers are left-aligned by default, but should they follow a sibling element like a `navbar-brand`, they’ll automatically be aligned to the far right.